 - In order that the HOT SPOTS may be shared, please spread your reservations amongst a number of the lakes.

-- Please note that in 2016 Fox Lake (Bass) and some of the smaller Brook Trout Lakes will be restricted to fly fishing only.
+- Please note that some lakes will be restricted to fly fishing only.

 - No live bait or treble hooks will be permitted in Taggart, Johanna, Jeffery or Tank Lakes.
 All fish must be released in these lakes.